 From time to time, the Company is a party to or otherwise involved in legal proceedings, claims and government inspections or investigations, customs and duty audits, other contingency matters, both inside and outside the United States, arising in the ordinary course of its business or otherwise.
 The Company accrues amounts for probable losses, to the extent they can be reasonably estimated, that it believes are adequate to address any liabilities related to legal proceedings and other loss contingencies that the Company believes will result in a probable loss (including, among other things, probable settlement value).
 A loss or a range of loss is disclosed when it is reasonably possible that a material loss will be incurred and can be estimated or when it is reasonably possible that the amount of a loss, when material, will exceed the recorded provision.
-The Company did not have any material contingent liabilities as of October 2, 2020 and September 27, 2019.
+The Company did not have any material contingent liabilities as of October 1, 2021 and October 2, 2020.
 Legal expenses are expensed as incurred.

-14. REDEEMABLE NONCONTROLLING INTERESTS & NONCONTROLLING INTERESTS
+14. NONCONTROLLING INTERESTS

-In April 2019, a subsidiary of Varex completed the acquisition of 98.2% of the outstanding shares of common stock of Direct Conversion.
-As the Company has majority voting rights it has consolidated Direct Conversion's operations in its consolidated financial statements and recorded the noncontrolling interest.
-The noncontrolling interest related to Direct Conversion is included in noncontrolling interest in the equity section of the Company's consolidated balance sheet.
-Earnings representing the noncontrolling interest's portion of Direct Conversion's income from operations is included in the Company's consolidated statements of (loss) earnings.
+In April 2019, a subsidiary of Varex acquired 98.2% of the outstanding shares of common stock of Direct Conversion.
+In April 2021, the Company acquired all of the remaining shares representing the noncontrolling interests in Direct Conversion such that the Company now owns 100% of the outstanding shares of common stock of Direct Conversion.
+As a result, the Company consolidates Direct Conversion's operations in its consolidated financial statements and no longer records any noncontrolling interest in the equity section of the Company's consolidated balance sheet related to Direct Conversion

 In September 2018, the Company entered into a partnership in Saudi Arabia.
 The Company has majority voting rights with an approximate 75% interest.
 Accordingly, the Company has consolidated the operations of the Saudi Arabia partnership in the Company's consolidated financial statements and recorded the noncontrolling interests.
-The noncontrolling interest related to the partner's 25% interest in the joint venture is included in noncontrolling interest in the equity section of the Company's consolidated balance sheet.
-Earnings representing the noncontrolling partner's share of income from operations is included in the Company's consolidated statements of (loss) earnings.
+The noncontrolling interest related to the partner's 25% interest in the joint venture is included in noncontrolling interest in the equity section of the Company's consolidated balance sheets.
+Income representing the noncontrolling partner's share of income from operations is included in the Company's consolidated statements of operations.

 In April 2015, the Company completed the acquisition of 73.5% of the then outstanding shares of MeVis Medical Solutions AG ("MeVis"), a public company based in Bremen, Germany that provides image processing software and services for cancer screening.
 In August 2015, the Company, through one of its German subsidiaries, entered into a domination and profit and loss transfer agreement (the "DPLTA") with MeVis.
 In October 2015, the DPLTA became effective upon its registration at the local court of Bremen, Germany.
 Under the DPLTA, MeVis subordinates its management to the Company and undertakes to transfer all of its annual profits and losses to the Company.
 In return, the DPLTA grants the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of €0.95 per MeVis share starting from January 1, 2015 and (2) a put right for their MeVis shares at €19.77 per MeVis share.
 During fiscal year 2018, an immaterial number of MeVis' shares were purchased under the put right.
 During the fourth quarter of fiscal year 2020, the put right granted to the noncontrolling shareholders of MeVis under the DPLTA expired unexercised, which resulted in the redeemable noncontrolling interests being reclassified to permanent equity as noncontrolling interest in the consolidated balance sheet.
-As of October 2, 2020, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+As of October 1, 2021, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.

-Changes in redeemable noncontrolling interests and noncontrolling interests were as follows:
+Changes in noncontrolling interests and redeemable noncontrolling interests were as follows: